Uncovering Avocado Cravings: 10 Key Explanations

 6. Avocados can help improve your cognitive function.

-The healthy fats in avocado help to support cognitive function and memory.
+The healthy fats in avocados help to support cognitive function and memory.
 In fact, one study showed that people who ate avocado regularly were less likely to experience age-related cognitive decline than those who didn’t eat this superfood.

 So the reason you may crave avocados may be related to brain fog.
 By staying nourished your brain won’t get into a foggy state.